leungesther/DSI-Projects/Project-2-AMES-Housing-Price-Prediction/README.md

 1. Feature set X and target variable y was set up
 2. Train/ test split was applied.
-3. Noting that the target variable and features were mostly not normally distributed, Power Transform was applied to scale the variables.
+3. Standard Scaler was applied to scale the variables.

 #### 5. Modelling

-With these initial set of 128 features, the following models were created:
+With these initial set of 129 features, the following models were created:
 1. Linear Regression
 2. Lasso Regression
 3. Ridge Regression